 Stress at work

-Stressed at work or know someone who is?, Everyone experiences some degree of stress in the work place at some time during their working lives and could benefit with some desktop stress relief, employment related stress.
-Some people regard a certain level of stress as a positive thing – it gives them the adrenalin
+Everyone experiences some degree of stress in the work place at some time during their working lives and could benefit with some desktop stress relief, employment related stress.
+Some people regard a certain level of stress as a positive thing – it gives them the adrenalin that helps them work productively.

 Others, however, struggle to cope at such times, and productivity can suffer as a result – leading only to more work-stress!
 In such situations, simple techniques that can help relieve stress, such as natural aromatherapy essential oils for natural aromatherapy stress busting, can be of major benefit.